 Would you rather listen to this blog instead of reading it?
 Just click play below.

 Buyer personas.
 You’ve heard about them over and over again.
 You know you need personas in order for your marketing to be successful, but you still haven’t created them.
 What’s holding you up?
-Is it because you don’t know where to start?
-Or perhaps you’re just not quite sure what a finished persona should look like ...
+Do you not know where to start?
+Or are you not quite sure what a finished persona should look like?

-Well, it’s time to take off your procrastination pants and put on your persona pants, because I’ve put together three sample personas that you can use as a guide to build your own.
+Well, it’s time to take off your procrastination pants and put on your persona pants, because I’ve put together three examples of buyer personas that you can use as a guide to build your own:

-For my examples, I’m going to re-create a persona from three different industries I’ve worked in: healthcare, technology (specifically, mobile apps), and animal rescue (a.k.a. animal shelters).
-Now remember, if you work in one of these industries, it’s important to create your own, unique buyer personas, based on interviews and research specific to your organization.
-To learn more about buyer persona research, check out SmartBug Media’s The Ultimate Guide to Inbound Marketing Personas.
+For each example, I recreated a persona from three different industries I’ve worked in: healthcare, technology (specifically, mobile apps), and animal rescue (a.k.a. animal shelters).
+Now remember, if you work in one of these industries, it’s important to create your own, unique buyer personas based on interviews and research specific to your organization.
+To learn more about buyer persona research, check out our Ultimate Guide to Inbound Marketing Personas.

-Once you have your persona data, that’s when the real fun begins.
-Here’s where we take all of those insights and create a fictional but accurate representation of a specific person in our target audience that we’ve identified as an ideal prospect.
-We’ll give that persona a name and a face, and we’ll start to build out their story.
-That story, in turn, will give us direction on how to best reach these people with marketing.
-Let’s dive in!
+Once you have your persona data, the real fun begins.
+Now we can take all of those insights and create a fictional but accurate representation of a specific person in our target audience whom we’ve identified as an ideal prospect.
+We’ll give that persona a name and a face, and we’ll start to build their story.
+That story, in turn, will give us direction on how to best reach these people with marketing efforts.

-When I worked in healthcare, we had a number of people to market to, but again, personas are about dialing into each unique group to an individual level.
+When I worked in healthcare, we had a number of people to market to, but again, personas are about dialing into each unique group on an individual level.
 In this case, one primary target group included working mothers.
 Thus, one of our personas was “Working Mom Wendy.”
-As always, we started with persona interviews, took key insights from those interviews, compiled the data, and created her persona card (that you can download a template of), which looked like this:
+As always, we started with persona interviews, took key insights from those interviews, compiled the data, and created her persona card (which you can download a template of).
+The persona card looked like this:

 How to Use This Information for Marketing

 We also know that Wendy uses the internet as a resource for information.
-This gives us a few clues as to how we can best market to Wendy.
-First, since we know Wendy is often surfing the web, online marketing efforts such as inbound marketing or paid digital media should be used.
-Second, creating a blog with health and wellness information such as at-home remedies for common ailments or healthy family recipes could be a great way to build a relationship with Wendy.
+This gives us a few clues of how we can best market to Wendy.
+First, because we know Wendy is often surfing the web, online marketing efforts such as inbound marketing or paid digital media should be used.
+Second, creating a blog with health and wellness information, such as at-home remedies for common ailments or healthy family recipes, could be a great way to build a relationship with Wendy.
 We could even encourage her to subscribe for email updates on top stories.

-Finally, Wendy may not have a dedicated primary care physician but wants to find a provider she can trust.
+Finally, Wendy may not have a dedicated primary care physician and she may want to find a provider she can trust.
 Posting easy-to-find online reviews of our physicians, along with their locations, will make Wendy’s selection process much easier, improving her overall satisfaction and increasing the chances she’ll select one of our providers.

 At this particular tech organization, we created a free mobile app that was built for social action.
 One of our primary buyer personas was Advocacy Andy, someone who was looking for a tool to assist his mission for change.